 How do I edit Assignment details?

 There's a lot more that goes into an Assignment than due dates and points.
-If you want to type up a description of the Assignment, allow file uploads, change the Assignment type or a bunch of other things, you will need to edit Assignment details.
+If you want to add a description to the Assignment, allow file uploads, change the Assignment type or a number of other things, you will need to edit the Assignment details.

 Edit Assignment Details

 Type the assignment title in the Assignment Name field .
 If you created your assignment as an assignment shell, this field will be populated for you, but you can change it if necessary.

 Use the Rich Content Editor to add images, text, links, equations, or insert media .
 Use the Content Selector in the Sidebar to link to or upload course resources, including files and images .

 Enter the points for your assignment in the Points field .
 Select the Assignment Group for the assignment in the Assignment Group drop-down menu .

 If you created your assignment as an assignment shell, the points field and Assignment Group will be populated for you.
 You can edit these if necessary.